 - Represented a United States District Judge in disciplinary proceedings initiated and prosecuted by the Eleventh Circuit Judicial Council and the Judicial Council of the United States

-- Successfully represented a journalist and a law professor in intervening in a case brought by the families of Colombian union members murdered by paramilitaries and persuaded the United States Court of Appeals for the Eleventh Circuit to reverse the district court’s excessive gag order and to unseal much of the court record to the press and public.
+- Successfully represented a journalist and a law professor in intervening in a case brought by the families of Colombian union members murdered by paramilitaries, persuading the United States Court of Appeals for the Eleventh Circuit to reverse the district court’s excessive gag order and to unseal much of the court record to the press and public.
 Romero v.
 Drummond Co., 480 F.3d 1234 (11th Cir.
 2007)

 - Successfully represented former Birmingham mayor in enjoining political group for wrongfully using his name and image for unauthorized political endorsements.
 Arrington v.
 Major(Jefferson County Circuit Court)